davidpomerenke/slope/readme.md

 #### Online

-The tool is available at [davidpomerenke.github.io/slope](https://davidpomerenke.github.io/slope).
+The tool is available at [subspace.dbvis.de/pcp-adjustment](http://subspace.dbvis.de/pcp-adjustment).
+It is also hosted via GitHub pages at [davidpomerenke.github.io/slope](https://davidpomerenke.github.io/slope).

 #### Local